15+ Fun Basketball Games For Kids To Play

 16. Basketball tag

 In basketball tag for kids, one child with a basketball tries to tag others while others try to dodge and avoid being tagged.
 If you get tagged, freeze until someone else unfreezes you.
-It’s a lively and fun game that keeps everyone moving and having a good time.
+It’s a lively and fun kids’ game to play at the park, which keeps everyone moving and having a good time.

 How to play: